KatharaFramework/NetworkPlugin/bridge/README.md

     <img src="/images/bridge-no-ext.PNG" alt="Kathara Network Plugin (Linux Bridges)" width="450" />
 </p>

-A new Linux bridge is created for each required LAN.
+When Docker creates networks using the plugin, a new Linux bridge is created for each required LAN.
 When a container is added to this network, a veth pair is created, with one endpoint linked to the bridge and the other end moved into the container's network namespace.
 Some additional `iptables` rules are applied in order to forward packets from the switch (that would be otherwise dropped by Docker isolation policies).

 ## Advantages
 - Provides better performance (since Linux bridges are managed in the kernel);
-- You can directly `tcpdump` traffic from the bridge (which in some use cases is required).
+- You can directly sniff traffic from the bridge using `tcpdump` (which in some use cases is required).

 ## Disadvantages
 - Linux bridges do not forward arbitrary L2 multicast frames (e.g., STP);